 - using or threatening to use violence

 - hate crime or harassment due to race, religion, faith, disability, age, gender or sexual orientation

-- creating noise at a level that is intrusive or disturbing to neighbours including: music, T.V., radio, DIY, banging and slamming doors and noise outside the property, e.g. car stereos, shouting, etc.
+- creating noise at a level that is intrusive or disturbing to neighbours including: music, T.V., radio, DIY, banging and slamming doors and noise outside the property, e.g. car stereos, shouting, etc. etc (noise associated with domestic abuse, such as shouting, banging or slamming doors would not be considered an example of anti-social behaviour).

 - damaging property

 - drug or alcohol abuse and drug dealing

 - playing ball games close to properties

 - skateboarding and cycling and other similar activities on footpaths and balconies

 - dumping rubbish

 - being drunk in public so as to cause a nuisance

 - criminal activity in properties

 - graffiti and other markings

-- domestic disputes e.g. shouting etc

 - throwing things out of windows

 - not keeping your pets under control and allowing dogs to bark and foul

 - breaking shared security, for example allowing strangers to get into the building

-- not controlling your children properly
+- where children who are under your care and responsibility, use behaviour that causes nuisance or distress to others

-32. Domestic violence and abuse
+33. Domestic violence and abuse